 Typically, you will be asked to provide the following information:

-If your port-away request is rejected, please contact us at email@example.com and let us know what number(s) you are trying to port and your Account SID.
+If for any reason your port-away request is rejected, please contact us at email@example.com and let us know what number(s) you are trying to port and your Account SID.
 In addition, let us know the specific reason provided to you by your new carrier for why the port was rejected.
-In particular, please note that, if your port request is rejected because of an address mismatch, it is likely that you originally ported the phone number to Twilio.
-In these cases, instead of using Twilio’s invoicing address, use the service address originally associated with the phone number prior to porting to Twilio.

 Once Twilio receives the port away notification, we will email you to confirm your request.
-If you have multiple users on your account please follow the link below to select the user you would like to receive notifications.
-That user must have either the admin or billing account settings selected.
-See https://www.twilio.com/help/faq/twilio-basics/how-do-i-add-users-to-my-account
+If you have multiple users of your project please follow the link below to select the user you would like to receive notifications.
+That user must have either the admin or billing role selected.
+See the FAQ

 Note that, to protect our customers from unwanted port-aways, if the information that you provide does not match our records, then the port request will be rejected.